-Comprehensive list of educational resources to support housing stability for Washington tenants
+Comprehensive list of resources to support housing stability for Washington tenants

 The Dispute Resolution Center of King County (DRC) is a nonprofit organization that has offered affordable mediation and conflict resolution services for individuals, businesses, and families in King County since 1986, including community mediations, Small Claims Court mediation, and more.
 Our services are largely provided by professional mediators from the community who volunteer their time to help us resolve over 1,000 disputes a year.
 We conduct facilitative style, face-to-face mediation.
 Contact DRC >